STABLE-TURBO/Metatron/README.md

 ## What it does

 When you run the CLI, it:
+1. Prompts you to select an AI provider (Grok, Ollama, or Groq).
-1. Prompts for your overall task (e.g. “PDF invoice generator from JSON cart”).
+2. Prompts for your overall task (e.g. "PDF invoice generator from JSON cart").
-2. Calls an OpenAI-compatible chat-completions API (currently configured for X.AI).
+3. Calls the selected AI provider's chat-completions API.
-3. Requires the model to respond *only* as:
+4. Requires the model to respond *only* as:

 ```
 EXPLANATION: ...